 Artemis Veterinary Emergency is fully staffed 24 hours a day, 7 days a week, 52 weeks a year.
-Our veterinary emergency and critical care services are always available when your pet becomes ill or experiences a life-threatening emergency.
-The advanced technologies within our facility allow our skilled team of Veterinarians and technical staff to diagnose and treat your pet.
+As a result, our veterinary emergency room is always open when your pet becomes ill or has a life-threatening emergency.
+Additionally, the technology within our facility allows our skilled team of veterinarians and technical staff to quickly diagnose and treat your pet.

-We accept walk-in emergencies, urgent care and referrals from your regular veterinarian.
-We operate similarly to a human emergency room.
-Patients are triaged and seen based on how critical they are.
-Treatment occurs in order of medical condition and seriousness, not in the order of arrival.
+We accept walk-in emergencies, urgent care and referrals from your pet’s regular vet.
+Generally, we operate similarly to a human ER.
+For instance, we triage and see patients based on the degree of their condition.
+Treatment occurs in order of medical severity, not in the order of arrival.

-We work closely with your regular veterinarian to determine the best treatment plan for your pet.
-In some cases, your pet may be transferred back to your primary veterinarian for continued care once they are open, and in other instances, your veterinarian may decide that your pet should remain hospitalized at Artemis until they have recovered and are ready to be sent home.
-In general, most follow-up appointments will be with your veterinarian.
+We work closely with your regular vet to determine the best treatment plan for your pet.
+In some cases, your pet may be transferred back to your primary vet for continued care once they are open.
+In others, your vet may decide that your pet should remain at Artemis until they have recovered and are ready to go home.
+Generally though, most follow-up appointments will be with your vet.

 - Pale gums